abramov-v/API_recipe_publication/README.md

-# API Service for Recipe Publication
+# Foodgram API — Recipe Sharing Platform

 ## About the Project